m8sec/subscraper/README.md

 docker run --rm m8sec/subscraper -d example.com
 ```

-## Configuration File
+## Updates:
 Use the configuration file at `~/.config/subscraper/config.json` to store API keys for easy reuse.

-If updating to a newer version after v4.0.0, use the `-update` argument to pull a new copy of the config file to ensure compatability.
-Note, this will remove any existing entries.
+If updating to a newer version after v4.0.0, use the `-update` argument to pull a new copy of the config file and ensure
+compatibility - *Note: This will remove any existing key entries.*

 ### Modules
 A full list of modules can be found using the `-ls` command line argument:
 ```
-Module Name            Description

-bevigil              - BeVigil OSINT API for scraping mobile application for subdomains (API Key Req) crt.sh               - Subdomains enumeration using cert.sh. dnsrepo              - Parse dnsrepo.noc.org without an API key - 150 result limit chaos                - Project Discovery's Chaos (API Key Req) certspotter          - Use Certspotter API to collect subdomains
+bevigil              - BeVigil OSINT API for scraping mobile application for subdomains (API Key Req) crt.sh               - Subdomains enumeration using cert.sh. virustotal           - Lookup subdomain on VirusTotal (API Key Req) dnsrepo              - Parse dnsrepo.noc.org without an API key - 150 result limit chaos                - Project Discovery's Chaos (API Key Req) certspotter          - Use Certspotter API to collect subdomains